 Tilia paucicostata, usually a small tree in the wild, has rather small leaves, green beneath, which are perhaps less showy than those of many other Chinese limes.
 Described by Maximovicz in 1892 from a specimen collected in Gansu by the Russian explorer and Siberian separatist Grigory Potanin, the specific epithet implies ‘few veins’, although 5–6 major leaf veins is not notably few for the smaller-leaved species (Pigott 2012).

 This is in several ways a peripheral species.
 While conventionally placed in Section Anastraea, characterized by a lack of stellate hairs beneath the leaves, its position is uncertain (Pigott 2012).
-While the widespread ssp. paucicostata lacks these hairs, they are present in ssp. yunnanensis (see below).
+While the widespread ssp. paucicostata lacks these hairs, they are present in ssp. yunnanensis (see taxonomic note above).
 Furthermore, all subspecies have short filaments (under 3 mm) so the stamens are retained within the corolla.
 This is useful in identification, clearly distinguishing this species from T. amurensis and T. cordata.
 Its wild distribution lies at the north western fringe of the genus’ distribution in central China, an area with a continental climate and predominantly summer rainfall.